Master in Spatial, Transport, and Environmental Economics (STREEM)

 A Master’s in Spatial, Transport and Environmental Economics offers excellent career prospects.
 Many graduates find jobs as policy economists with the government or consultancy firms such as KPMG and Ernst & Young.
 Opportunities also exist at organizations with an interest in economic subjects, spatial economics and transport such as KLM, Schiphol and Dutch Rail.
 Others opt for positions as economic researchers at institutes such as the CPB Netherlands Bureau for Economic Policy Analysis.

 You can also pursue your studies at a higher level.
 If your ambition is an academic career, you can opt for a research Master’s program in Economics (MPhil) or the Tinbergen Institute, a graduate school run by Vrije Universiteit Amsterdam, the University of Amsterdam and Erasmus University.

 There are strict admission criteria.
 These are set by the Admissions Board, which also decides on individual applications.
 The requirements are split up into Master specific requirements and general requirements.
 Please read them both carefully:

-Specific admission requirements Master's programme Spatial, Transport and Environmental Economics:
+Specific admission requirements Master's program Spatial, Transport, and Environmental Economics:

 - If you hold a Bachelor's degree in Economics, Business Administration or Econometrics obtained at Vrije Universiteit Amsterdam, you can gain direct admission to the Master in Spatial, Transport and Environmental Economics as long as you have passed the core courses in Microeconomics and Research Methods for Economics and Finance.

-- Applicants must have thorough knowledge of the standard literature listed below (or its equivalent).
-A self-study programme can be advised for these 5 topics:
+- Applicants must have a thorough knowledge of the standard literature listed below (or its equivalent).
+A self-study program can be advised for these 5 topics: